The right Christmas photo ideas can make for some amazing Christmas cards. And taking them can be fun for the whole

-Think about different ways to create a magical feel with your Christmas photos when you’re out in the snow.
+Think about different ways to create a magical feel with your Christmas photos while in the snow.
 One example is having someone blow handfuls of snow toward the camera for an action photo.

-Another idea for camera-shy family members is to take a picture without people’s faces visible or in focus.
+Another idea for camera-shy family members is to take pictures without people’s faces visible or in focus.
 This can be effective if your composition and focus are still on Christmas themes.

 Maybe your photos focus more on Christmas outfits.
 You can differentiate family members by the socks or sweaters they wear.
 You can also consider focusing on food or presents.

 We have all seen the matching Christmas jumper images, so why not make your own?
 This is an easy photoshoot to set up.
 It only requires getting the family to wear the same clothes.

 You can do this in many ways.
 It can be as simple as each member wearing a Santa hat or everyone in matching pajamas.
 You could even reconstruct Santa’s workshop with a family of working elves!

 Suppose you want to spread love to your family and friends.
 Why not send a Christmas kiss?
 Zoom in or move in closer on the family members for a nice tight shot.